-The tables/maps below shows the results of the routine juvenile salmonid population surveys from 2021 on the Dyfi.
-The Dulas North site is in-accessible to salmon so is graded as IA (In-Accessible) in the table below for salmon.
+The tables/maps below shows the results of the routine juvenile salmonid population surveys from 2024 on the Dyfi.

 The symbols display the National Fish Classification Scheme (NFCS) grades which have been developed to evaluate and compare the results of fish population surveys in a consistent manner.
 The NFCS ranks survey data by comparing fish abundance at the survey sites with sites across Wales and England where juvenile salmonids are present.
 Sites are classified into categories A to F, depending on densities of juvenile salmonids at the site.
 The following table shows the values and classification of NFCS.